ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : Performs a search for the current word in the current file when pressing ++space+"r"+"p"++ in normal mode.

-**Nvim-spectre** allows you to search for text in the current file or in all files in the project, replace the found text with new text, and select the search mode, e.g., search for whole words or search for regular expressions.
+You can use **Nvim-spectre** to search for text in the current file or in all files in the project, replace the found text with new text, and select the search mode, for example, searching for whole words or searching for regular expressions.
 It also offers other advanced features, such as the ability to search multiple files at once, perform directory and subdirectory searches, and exclude files or directories from the search.

 ### Differences

-These mappings are designed to keep track of changes made to files and to manage code versions more efficiently and quickly, improving collaboration and code management.
+The design of these mappings is to keep track of changes made to files and to manage code versions more efficiently and quickly, improving collaboration and code management.
 With **diffview.nvim** it is possible to work more transparently and securely, always knowing the changes made to files and the code versions used.

 : **Open Diffview**: `<leader>dv`